 - We expect events to only recover in the medium term.
 This is because of on the one hand cost-cutting programs of the companies and on the other the intensive use of digital media, which has made virtual meetings the norm in recent months.

-- The residential asset class can already be described as a winner of the crisis, as housing is considered one of the most important basic needs.
-Due to the atomized tenant structure and high granularity of rental payments, the residential segment is a very defensive and stable asset class with a low risk of rent default, especially as government support systems have helped to secure and stabilize rental payments.
+- The residential sector can already be named as winner of the crisis, as housing is considered one of the most important basic needs.
+Due to the atomized tenant structure and high granularity of rental payments, the residential segment is a very defensive and stable asset class with high rent collection rates, also because the social state support systems have helped to secure and stabilize rental payments.
 Current studies confirm this statement.
-Actual rent losses and rent deferral requests are at a very low level for the major housing corporations.
-Depending on the portfolio, the proportion of rent deferral applications was approximately 0.3% to 1.0%, with only a fraction of these being actualized.
+Actual rent defaults and rent deferral requests are at a very low level among the major housing groups.
+Depending on the portfolio, the share of rent deferral applications was around 0.3% to 1.0%, with only a fraction of these actually being taken up.

-- The multifamily market has long been characterized by extremely low vacancy rates.
-In recent months, the already low fluctuation rate in Germany's major cities has also fallen once again.
-This can be seen from the sharp drop in the supply of new apartments.
-This is 10% to 20% below the previous year's level in some cases.
-In Berlin, the effect of the rent cap that came into force at the beginning of the year is an additional factor.
-Here, the supply of existing apartments has fallen by almost 40%.
-It can be assumed that vacancy rates in the major cities will tend to fall further rather than rise in the foreseeable future.
+- The German rental housing market has long been characterized by extremely low vacancy rates.
+Moreover, the already low fluctuation rate in German cities has fallen further in recent months.
+This can be seen from the sharp drop in the supply of new apartments in existing housing stock.
+In some cases, this is 10% to20 % below the previous year's level.
+In Berlin, this is compounded by the effect of the rent freeze law, which came into force at the beginning of the year.
+Here, the supply of existing apartments has even fallen by almost 40%.
+It can be assumed that vacancy rates in the major cities will tend to fall rather than rise further in the foreseeable future.

-- In view of the continuing low level of new construction activity and the absence of speculative developments, the sustained high level of demand in the influx regions will ensure a high degree of rent stability in the short and medium term; in the long term, the trend towards rising rents could continue.
-A special situation exists in Berlin, where the aforementioned rent cap on existing apartments has led to stagnation of rents in the first half of 2020.
-At present, lawsuits are being prepared before the Federal Supreme Court to determine the extent to which the federal states have the right to set the cap on residential rents independently or whether this is the sole responsibility of the federal government.
+- A special situation exists in Berlin, where the aforementioned rent freeze on existing apartments has led to stagnation of rents in the first month of 2020.
+Currently, legal action is being prepared before the Federal Court of Justice (Bundesgerichtshof) to determine the extent to which the federal states have the right to set the cap on residential rents independently or whether this is the sole responsibility of the federal government.
 The outcome of this decision will also have long-term consequences for the capping of rents in the other major cities.
 In Munich, for example, there is a strong lobby for rent caps.
 In a first decision, the Constitutional Court in Bavaria has already rejected a petition for a referendum with reference to the responsibility of the federal government.

-- It remains to be seen whether potential immigration from (economically weakened) countries on the European periphery will further boost long-term demand for housing in Germany's major cities.
+- It remains to be seen whether potential immigration from (economically weakened) countries on the European periphery will further increase the long-term demand for housing in German metropolitan areas.